isomerpages/govtech-corp/media/technews/_posts/2019-08-15-post-This GovTech team built an eCanvas to help persons with special needs paint.md

 drawing canvas and moves the canvas to within the reach of the painter.
 A microphone connects to the eCanvas receives voice commands of the painter, either to move the canvas or dispense paint on a palette.
-A mini-computer installed with a pre-trained nueral network engine processes the voice commands.
+A mini-computer installed with a pre-trained neural network engine processes the voice commands.
 “At the beginning, the idea was to have a canvas that moved up and down,” said Mr Quek Yang Boon, Director of Smart Nation Systems and Solutions, Sensors and Internet of Things at GovTech.</p>
 <p>But the project soon evolved into something bigger, with the paint dispenser
 as an example of the team’s ingenuity.
-Improvised from simple, off-the-shelf items, the paint dispenser consists of a number of soap dispensers that had been repurposed to release paint onto a turntable, which acts as the palette.</p>
+Improvised from simple, off-the-shelf items, the paint dispenser consists of several soap dispensers that had been repurposed to release paint onto a turntable, which acts as the palette.</p>
 <p>“Each person involved [in the e-canvas project] had a different skillset
 that blended very well together,” said Mr Quek.
 The team specifically designed or sourced for parts of the eCanvas, such as the paintbrush holder and